 Benefits of paying ahead

 By paying more than the total due, you:

 - Pay less interest over the life of your loan

 - Repay your loan earlier

 To experience these benefits listed above you can continue to pay every month regardless of the current amount due.
-If the current amount due is $0 and you decide not to pay, your loan may no longer be "paid ahead," and you may lose the associated benefits.
+If you decide not to pay, you may lose the associated benefits listed above.

 The bottom line?
 Pay more now to save more later on your loan!